johnttaylor/colony.pico/README.md

 The Colony.Pico package is collection of my Raspberry Pico projects that are built using the Raspberry Pi Pico C/C++ SDK and the Colony.Core C++ Class library.
 > The Colony.Core C++ library Package was developed specifcally for embedded software development.
 And as such, was designed for:
 > * Deterministic memory management (i.e. no heap usage after startup)
-> * The constrained (memory and CPU cycles) environment of embedded programming.
+> * The constrained (memory and CPU cycles) environment of embedded systems.

 See the [Getting Started](#Getting-Started) section for setup and build instructions.